Academic Policies, Procedures and Resources

 In order to encourage excellence in academic work and give recognition to superior achievement, Dean’s List honorees are selected each semester.
 Dean’s List honors apply only to undergraduate students.
 To be named to the Dean’s List, a student must have earned a minimum semester grade point average of 3.5 or higher, while being registered for a minimum of twelve (12) semester hours of letter grade credit.

-With the exception of transfer BSN students with 60 credit hours or more, a degree plan may not be filed until all proficiency requirements have been met.
 Before an undergraduate student with 64 semester hours of credit can register, the student must have an approved degree plan on file.
 A transfer student who transfers more than fifty (50) semester hours must file a degree plan before the first day of the second semester in residence.
-A transfer student who expects to receive Veteran’s Administration benefits must file a degree plan before the initial registration.
+A transfer student who expects to receive Veteran’s Administration benefits must file a degree plan no later than the end of the second semester of enrollment.
 The degree plan is based on the HBU Catalog in effect at the time of the student’s initial enrollment in the University and will be valid for a period not to exceed seven (7) years from the date of initial enrollment.
 Students who fail to enroll in the University for consecutive fall and spring or spring and fall semesters must meet the requirements of the HBU Catalog in effect at the time they re-enroll in the University.
 Graduate students should file a degree plan within their first semester of coursework at HBU.

 Honors at graduation are awarded to undergraduate baccalaureate students who have completed a minimum of 64 semester alpha-grade hours in residence at HBU and have earned an appropriate number of grade points to be eligible for the honors indicated.
 An average standing of 3.50 or higher entitles the student to graduate cum laude; 3.70 or higher magna cum laude; 3.90 or higher summa cum laude.